 Your crested gecko can have bacterial infections without showing any signs of illness.
 Most notable, crested geckos can transmit Salmonella bacteria.
-Besides that, a humid vivarium also risks getting moldy and can be a harbor of bacteria.
+Besides that, a humid vivarium also risks getting moldy and can harbor bacteria.
 For these reasons, you should clean the vivarium and its decoration at least each month.

 In this article, you’ll learn what cleaning equipment is necessary when cleaning the terrarium and how to clean the entire terrarium and its decorations.

 You can’t clean a terrarium with just soap and water.
 You’ll need a wide range of cleaning tools to clean the terrarium and its decorations.
 As you’re going to buy a crested gecko, make sure that you have prepared yourself and got yourself a cleaning kit.

 Cleaning kit for crested gecko terrarium

 The cleaning kit consists not only of cleaning equipment but also a temporary enclosure to keep your crested gecko in while you’re cleaning.
 The cleaning kit itself should contain the following tools:

 - brushes: decorations often have a lot of edges and details.
 To get into all crooks and crevices and to give a good scrub you should use toothbrushes.
 Make sure these toothbrushes are kept in the cleaning kit and that you don’t put it back with other toothbrushes that you still use for yourself.